Discover the best magnesium-rich foods you can incorporate into your daily meals to reap the many health benefits of this essential mineral.

 Potential health benefits of magnesium intake

-1. Spinach and other leafy greens
+1. Spinach and other green leafy vegetables

 2. Dark chocolate and its magnesium content

-Additionally, dark chocolate is rich in antioxidants, which can help protect your body from free radicals and oxidative stress.
+In addition, dark chocolate is rich in antioxidants, which can help protect your body from free radicals and oxidative stress.

 3. Avocado: a tasty source of magnesium